isabella232/O365-EDU-Python-Samples/Basics of SSO/README.md

     </body>
     </html>
    ```
-4. Open **/account/views.py**, delete all code then copy and paste the following code.
+3. Open **/account/views.py**, delete all code and copy the following code to paste.